|

 DONAT:

-Catalan, French, Provençal and Polish form of Latin Donato,
+Catalan and Polish form of Latin

 DONATELLO:

-Italian pet form of Donato,
+Pet form of Italian Donato,

 meaning "given (by God)."